 At one time, the only people who seemed to get “ghosted” were millennials in the dating world who shared their stories across social media.
-Unfortunately, the traumatic practice of ending personal relationships suddenly, by cutting off all communication and providing no explanation, has spread to the professional world and is becoming a common practice for workers who wish to exit companies.
-In fact, some experts estimate as much as a 20 percent increase in employee ghosting in 2018.
+Unfortunately, the traumatic practice of ending personal relationships suddenly, by cutting off all communication and providing no explanation, has spread to the professional world and is becoming common practice for workers who wish to exit companies.
+In fact, some experts estimate as much as a 20% increase in employee ghosting in 2018.

 What is Employee Ghosting & Why is it Happening?